Perfect grind: Why coffee is enjoying a revival in Rwanda

 “People still don’t really know how to appreciate coffee properly,” said Mr Rugamba.
 “For us baristas, there’s still a lot of work to do.”

 Ryan Chiong is a final-year communication studies student at Nanyang Technological University’s Wee Kim Wee School of Communication and Information in Singapore.
-His report on Rwanda’s coffee culture is part of the school’s (Going Overseas for Advanced Reporting) module.
+His report on Rwanda’s coffee culture is part of the school’s Going Overseas for Advanced Reporting (Go-Far) module.

-The Go-Far 2023 team will present its collection of news features and photographs from its trip to Rwanda at a book launch and photo exhibition, which is to be held at the Asian Civilisations Museum on Nov 12 at 2pm.
+The Go-Far 2023 team will present their collection of news features and photographs from their trip to Rwanda at the Asian Civilisations Museum on Nov 12.

 For more information, visit @gofar.wkwsci.